Australian meat substitution scandal

 The Australian meat substitution scandal of 1981 involved the widespread substitution of horse meat and kangaroo meat for beef in Australia.
-While the substitution primarily affected meat exported overseas, particularly to the United States, further investigations revealed that donkey meat and pet food had been packaged for human consumption and non-halal meat sold as halal meat domestically in Australia as well.
+While the substitution primarily affected meat exported overseas, particularly to the United States, further investigations revealed that these, as well as donkey meat and pet food, had been packaged for human consumption and non-halal meat was sold as halal meat domestically in Australia.

 Background

 Claims that meat processing companies in Victoria were substituting other types of meat for beef were brought before the Parliament of Australia by Cyril Primmer in 1977.
 Ian Sinclair, then Minister of Primary Industry, later announced that a police investigation of Primmer's claims found no evidence of meat substitution.
 Allegations of meat substitution were made in both the Australian parliament and the Parliament of Victoria over the following years.
 However, these claims were not seriously investigated by police.